 Process Integration requires interaction with users in addition to the master data and configuration governing the actual process.
 The ETL approach of simply mapping data doesn’t account for the complexities and nuances of an evergrowing organization.
 A large component of process integration is automation allowing for complicated task to be completed with the use of less human resources.

 Mapping out an organization’s business processes would be the best place to start when considering process integration solutions.
 Process integration is much less reliant on point-to-point connectivity, as this can get unruly and hard to maintain as the business becomes more complex.
 This automation of processes makes it more efficient for independent systems to communicate both internally and externally.
-Approaching integration through the lens of a process rather than simple data mapping or end-to-end connectivity will make your business far more scalable and efficient as a result.
+Approaching integration, including SAP and Salesforce integration, through the lens of a process rather than simple data mapping or end-to-end connectivity will make your business far more scalable and efficient as a result.

 Trusted by many including Stanley Black & Decker and Teletrac, the enosix platform is your one-stop solution to a fully transparent SAP Salesforce integration solution.
 With implementation taking 80% less time than other, traditional approaches, our SAP Salesforce integration platform provides real-time integrations and access to your SAP ERP systems inside Salesforce and all your front-end applications. enosix’s SAP Salesforce integration capabilities are represented through several of our different products: Surface (real-time access and integration), Transact (Salesforce CPQ integration), Field (Salesforce Field Service integration), and Commerce (Salesforce/SAP eCommerce integration).
 Altogether, these products provide a centralized solution for all SAP Salesforce integration needs.